spiceai/docs/spiceaidocs/content/en/reference/Spicepod/datasets.md

 Optional.
 Only supported for `append` datasets.
 Specifies how long to retain data updates from the data source before they are deleted.

 If not specified, the default retention is to keep all data.

+## `acceleration.params`

+Optional.
+Parameters to pass to the acceleration engine.
+The parameters are specific to the acceleration engine used.

+## `acceleration.engine_secret`

+Optional.
+The secret store key to use the acceleration engine connection credential.
+For supported data connectors, use `spice login` to store the secret.